 Porsche Boxster review

-Few cars are better than the Porsche Boxster for delivering driving thrills, at any price
+Few cars are better than the Porsche Boxster for delivering driving thrills - it's no surprise that it's Auto Express' 2013 Best Roadster

 Could the Porsche Boxster be the ultimate open-top sports car?
 It offers a mix of sharp handling, everyday usability, attractive price and reasonable running costs that rivals such as the BMW Z4 and Mercedes SLK can only dream of matching.
 The Boxster comes in two guises – the standard 2.7-litre car and the faster 3.4-litre Boxster S. Both cars are lighter and faster than their predecessors, yet fuel economy is improved, too.
 In fact, the Boxster is so good that it almost makes the more expensive Porsche 911 Cabriolet an irrelevance.